Ford F-Series (second generation): Models

 As part of the model change from the first generation, the model nomenclature for the F-Series was changed from a single number denoting each model series to a three-digit model number.
-As of current production, this nomenclature remains in use today, under minor revisions (the F-150 replaced the F-100 entirely; many medium-duty trucks use the F-x50 designation).
+As of current production, Ford still uses this nomenclature on its F-Series trucks today, with minor revisions (the F-100 was replaced entirely by the F-150 and medium-duty trucks now use the F-x50 designation).
+This nomenclature is also currently used by the Ford E-Series and (in North America) by its Ford Transit successor.

-Among the pickup truck lines, the 1/2-ton F-1 became the F-100, the F-2 and F-3 were consolidated into the 3/4-ton F-250, with the F-4 becoming the 1-ton F-350.
-For 1956, lower GVWR versions of the F-100 and the F-250 were introduced (under the F-110 and F-260 model codes).
+Among F-Series pickup truck lines, the 1/2-ton F-1 became the F-100, the F-2 and F-3 were consolidated into the 3/4-ton F-250, with the F-4 becoming the 1-ton F-350.
 The medium-duty F-5 (1 1/2-ton) and F-6 (2-ton) became the F-500 and F-600, respectively.
 The heavy-duty F-7, F-8, and F-9 "Big Job" trucks became the F-700, F-750, F-800, and F-900 series.

+For 1956, lower-GVWR versions of the F-100 and the F-250 were introduced (under the F-110 and F-260 model codes).

+Variants

+Alongside the medium-duty and Big Job F-Series conventional-cab trucks, Ford sold the C-Series COE, configured with a raised cab and shortened hood.
+This would be the final generation of the C-Series based on the F-Series trucks, as Ford introduced the tilt-cab Ford C-Series for 1957; the model line was produced in a single generation until 1990.

+The B-Series was a cowled chassis derived from the F-500 through F-750; though typically used for school buses, the platform was also used to underpin other conventional-type buses as well.

+Alongside its pickup truck body, the F-100 was also produced as a panel truck (a precursor to the E-Series van) and as a chassis-cab truck.